cjdbarlow/Part-One/cardiac_cycle.md

 * The **ECG** will show the **PR interval**

 ###Isovolumetric Ventricular Contraction
 Once the action potential passes through the AV node and bundle of His, ventricular contraction begins.

+In isovolumetric contraction:
-Ventricular pressure rises, and the **AV valves close**.
+* Ventricular pressure rises, and the **AV valves close**
 This gives rise to the first heart sound, S<sub>1</sub>.
-However, in this phase ventricular pressure is still less than systemic vascular pressure, and so the semilunar valves remain closed.
+    * As ventricular pressure is still less than systemic vascular pressure, the semilunar valves remain closed
 * **Arterial pressure** is still **falling**
-* The **CVP** waveform shows the **C** (closure) wave, as the tricuspid valve herniates back into the RA during ventricular contraction.
-There is a similar spike in LA pressure as the mitral valve also bulges back into the LA.s
+* The **CVP** waveform shows the **C** (closure) wave, as the tricuspid valve herniates back into the RA during ventricular contraction
+There is a similar spike in LA pressure as the mitral valve also bulges back into the LA.
-* The **ECG** will show the remainder of the QRS or the start of the QT interval.
-Atrial repolarisation is seen at this stage.
+* The **ECG** will show the remainder of the QRS or the start of the QT interval
+    * Atrial repolarisation occurs at this stage, but is typically masked by ventricular depolarisation

 ###Ejection
 When ventricular pressure exceeds arterial pressure, the semilunar valves open and ejection occurs. **Initial ejection is rapid**, but as ventricular pressure falls and systemic pressure rises the gradient falls ejection becomes slower.

+During ejection:
 * **Arterial pressure rises rapidly**, and is equal to ventricular pressure during this stage
 * The **CVP** waveform shows the **x descent**, as the shortening RV pulls the RA down, rapidly lowering CVP.
 * The **ST segment** shows on the ECG as the ventricles are fully depolarised, though the  **T wave** may appear in late ejection.